jarobyte91/pytorch_beam_search/README.md

     from pytorch_beam_search import autoregressive

     # Create vocabulary and examples
-    # tokenize the way you need
+    # Tokenize the way you need
     corpus = list("abcdefghijklmnopqrstwxyz ")
     # len(corpus) == 25
     # An Index object represents a mapping from the vocabulary